 Initiatives and programmes to foster permeability

+The national pact for vocational education and training foresees permeability as one of its priorities along three main strands: guidance and orientation, transparency of qualification titles and easier access to further training.
 Various initiatives and pilot programmes have been designed to foster permeability and recognition of parts of the dual apprenticeship training or of advanced training occupations, e.g. through recognition tools or joint curriculum development.
-Examples of initiatives run by the Federal Ministry of Education and Research are the ANKOM initiative for transition between vocational and academic education, the open university contest, and the current campaign to recruit higher education drop- outs for the dual apprenticeship system.
+Examples of initiatives run by the Federal Ministry of Education and Research (BMBF) are the ANKOM initiative for transition between vocational and academic education, the open university contest, and the current campaign to recruit higher education drop- outs for the dual apprenticeship system.
 Courses attended in higher education institutions can be credited towards a shortening of the duration of the apprenticeship programme.
+The Federal-States open university context runs until 2020.
+It will be supplemented in 2019 with an initiative developing qualification offers targeted at university drop-outs and further VET qualifications holders towards universities.
+In both cases, hybrid training formats are to be developed and tested which combine practical and theoretical contents of training, further training and higher education.

 Getting Ahead through Advanced Vocational Training.
 German Background Report on the OECD Study „Skills beyond school“: https://www.bmbf.de/pub/getting_ahead_through_advanced_vocational_training.pdf